Irys-xyz/Irys-docs/pages/developer-docs/irys-sdk/chunked-uploader/upload-events.md

 description: Track upload progress with event callbacks.
 ---

-# Upload Events
+# Upload events

 The uploader emits three events during each upload.
 These can be subscribed to for any use case when tracking upload progress is needed.

--   chunkUpload: Emitted whenever a chunk is uploaded.
+-   `chunkUpload``: Emitted whenever a chunk is uploaded.
--   chunkError: Emitted whenever a chunk upload fails.
+-   `chunkError``: Emitted whenever a chunk upload fails.
 Due to internal retry logic, these errors can most likely be ignored as long as the upload doesn't error overall.
--   done: Emitted when the upload completes.
+-   `done``: Emitted when the upload completes.

 ```js
 uploader.on("chunkUpload", (chunkInfo) => {